-I am so excited to be celebrating our 15th Year of Art and Sol!
-I started Art and Sol while working as a full time teacher in the Arcadia neighborhood 15 years ago.
-It started as a small after school class I held once a week.
+I am so thrilled to be celebrating our 21st Anniversary of Art and Sol!
+I started Art and Sol while working as a full time teacher in the Arcadia neighborhood 19 years ago.
+It started as one small after school class I held once a week, and it just kept growing and growing!
 As much as I loved teaching in the classroom, I poured my heart into Art and Sol.
 I was thrilled that it kept growing year after year, and I made it my full time job while raising my children at home.
-After 15 years, Art and Sol has grown and flourished across the valley.
+After 20 years, Art and Sol has grown and flourished across the valley.
 I am so proud that we have three locations, with six classes, and over 300 children every session.
 It is the greatest honor to teach children of all ages the love and joy of performing and musical theatre.
 I feel so blessed to have the BEST JOB EVER!
 I get to sing, dance, act, and help children SHINE on and off stage through Art and Sol!

 “You can’t make a song with just one note.”